Laparoscopic Gastric Bypass Surgery

 How long do I stay in the hospital after Gastric Bypass Surgery?

 You stay 3-5 nights at the hospital after you had the procedure and another 5-7 days after hospital discharge.
 Hence your doctor sees you 2 times after surgery.
-He will check and control you to make sure the everything is fine.
-At this time you have time for sight-seeing and shopping with us.
-Our Care Team will assist and taking care of you unless you fly home.
+He will check and control you to make sure everything is fine.
+At this time you have time for sightseeing and shopping with us.
+Our Care Team will assist and take care of you unless you fly home.

 See other alternative bariatric and weight loss procedures you can obtain at specialized weight loss surgery hospitals and clinics: